 With a normal pregnancy, your ovary releases an egg into the fallopian tube.
 When sperm fertilize the egg, it moves into your uterus and attaches into the lining.
 The egg continues to grow over the next nine months.

-The American Academy of Family Physicians says that ectopic pregnancies occur in 1 to 2 percent of pregnancies during the first trimester.
+American Family Physician says that ectopic pregnancies occur in 1 to 2 percent of pregnancies.
 The fertilized egg doesn’t move into the uterus, but stays in your fallopian tube.
 In rare cases, the fertilized egg may attach to one of your ovaries, cervix, or even to your abdomen.

-Another cause for concern is a condition called pre-eclampsia.
-Pre-eclampsia can occur at any time after week 20 of pregnancy.
-The Pre-eclampsia Foundation of America explains that 5 to 8 percent of all pregnant women are diagnosed with pre-eclampsia.
+Another cause for serious concern is a condition called preeclampsia.
+Preeclampsia can occur at any time after week 20 of pregnancy.
+The Preeclampsia Foundation explains that at least 5 to 8 percent of all pregnant women are diagnosed with preeclampsia.

-Pre-eclampsia may lead to pain in the upper right hand side of your stomach.
+Preeclampsia may lead to pain in the upper-right side of your stomach.
 This can increase your risk of developing placental abruption, a condition where your placenta breaks off from the uterine wall before delivery.

-As you enter your third trimester, you will most likely start to feel more pressure in your pelvis.
+As you enter your third trimester, you’ll most likely start to feel more pressure in your pelvis.
 This is quite common, as your baby is growing very quickly now.

 Your little one presses down on the nerves that go from your vagina down to your legs.
 You may feel more pressure and cramping as you walk, as the baby is bouncing around in your belly.
 Lying down on your side for a while can ease your discomfort.
 But contact your doctor right away if you feel increasing, steady cramping.

-“Cramping during the third trimester is never really considered to be normal for pregnancy,” says Bond.
-She adds that if a mom-to-be is experiencing this, she should always seek out advice from her doctor as soon as possible.
+“Cramping during the third trimester is never really considered to be normal for pregnancy,” said Bond.
+Bond added that if a mom-to-be is experiencing this, she should always seek out advice from her doctor as soon as possible.

-While premature labor symptoms can be different in each mom-to-be, Bond adds that it is “important to report any tightening or hardness of your belly, as well as new back pains.
+While premature labor symptoms can be different in each mom-to-be, Bond added that it’s “important to report any tightening or hardness of your belly, as well as new back pains.
 Especially if your back pains go along with changes in vaginal discharge.”

 Don’t feel gloomy about cramps.
 There are several simple things that you can do to get some relief.
 Try scaling back on physical activity and avoid cramp-inducing positions.
-A warm bath nightly before bed, and taking moments in the day to rest quietly and comfortably should ease your belly.
+Enjoying a warm bath nightly before bed, and taking moments in the day to rest quietly and comfortably, should also ease your belly.

-Wearing a maternity bellyband may also offer some comfort from cramping, says Bond.
-She recommends a simple, Velcro elastic belt worn under the belly that is adjustable and not too restrictive.
+Wearing a maternity belly band may also offer some comfort from cramping, said Bond.
+She recommended wearing a simple, Velcro elastic belt under the belly.
+Make sure it’s adjustable and not too restrictive.